Agenda-manipulation in ranking: Environment

 \subsection{Interaction}

-The committee collectively determines a ranking $\rank$ as follows.
 Initially, no alternatives are ranked.
-In each period, the chair offers a vote on a pair of alternatives.
-The committee votes, and whichever alternative garners more votes wins.
-(The chair does not have a vote.)
+In each period, the chair offers a vote on an as-yet unranked pair of alternatives.
+The committee votes on this pair, and whichever alternative garners more votes wins.
+(The chair does not have a vote, though that can be allowed for: see §\ref{sec:discussion}.)
 The winning alternative is ranked above the losing one.
-In addition, transitivity is imposed: if $x$ is ranked above $y$ and $y$ above $z$, then $x$ is considered ranked above $z$.
-The chair offers votes until all alternatives are ranked.
+In addition, transitivity is imposed: if alternative $x$ is ranked above $y$ and $y$ above $z$, then $x$ is considered ranked above $z$.
+The chair continues to offer votes until all alternatives are ranked.